Why Can't This Child Get to Class? Learn how ME/CFS keeps youth from attending schoolClick here to REGISTER NOW Overview:

 “Why Can’t This Child Get to Class?”

-This program is provided by ANCC-Accredited Provider, Northeastern University School of Nursing, in collaboration with joint provider, Massachusetts ME/CFS & FM Association.
+This program is provided by Northeastern University School Health Academy, which operates within Northeastern University School of Nursing, an ANCC-Accredited Provider, in collaboration with joint provider, Massachusetts ME/CFS & FM Association.

-ME/CFS is a highly debilitating disease with neurological, immunological and energy production impairments that afflicts 21,000-52,000 in MA, and 1 to 2.5 million in the US -- adults and children.
+ME/CFS is a highly debilitating disease with neurological, immunological and energy production impairments that afflicts 1 to 2.5 million people in the US -- adults and children.
 The Institute of Medicine (now the Academy of Medicine) 2015 report states that up to 90% of patients are either not diagnosed or misdiagnosed.

-This program also features taped videoconference interviews with parent Amy Mooney about her daughter Lizzie's journey with ME/CFS, and parent Denise Flores about her family's struggle with ME/CFS.
+This program also features taped videoconference interviews with parent Amy Mooney about her daughter Lizzie's journey with ME/CFS, and parent Kathy Detwiler about her son's struggle with ME/CFS.

 Cost: $ 25.00

 As a result of this online program, school nurses will be able to:

 - State the estimated prevalence of ME/CFS in youth

 - Describe the patient and family experience: impact of ME/CFS on education and quality of life for youth; families’ experiences of ME/CFS in schools and connections with providers.